-The Jerrinja tribe is made up of thirteen clan groups.
-The Jerrinja tribe has strong cultural and spiritual ties to land and sea.
-The coast has provided food, shelter and resources for Jerrinjan people for thousands of years.
-The land, waterways and the habitats that support the plants and animals are important features in traditional culture.
-They not only provide a source of food medicine, but also include ceremonial areas, meeting places, sacred sites and spiritual areas.
+The local Aboriginal people of the NSW south coast consist of thirteen clan groups.
+They have strong cultural and spiritual ties to the land and sea.
+The coast has provided food, shelter and resources for these people for thousands of years.
+The land and waterways, and the habitats that support the plants and animals, are important features in traditional culture.
+They not only provide a source of food and medicine, but also include ceremonial areas, meeting places, sacred sites and spiritual areas.